Aviation Industry Digitalization

 Today, the data for troubleshooting the problem is not centralized and is not accessible for the technicians.
 But, for example, such technologies like Google Glasses have the potential to recreate complex diagrams and technical information in a 3D-augmented reality environment.
 This might boost the problem understanding for the technicians and possible solutions for it.

 A brand-new troubleshooting environment with an integrated view of all necessary information about the problem might become a future of remote assistance and guidance.

 Also, to speed up the on-ground aircraft maintenance and minimize the possibility of mistakes, Computer Vision technology with its enormous tracking and monitoring potential could help.
 Such a system can track everything from missing parts, details, unfinished or miss-finished work to technicians’ body movements, their safety and more.
 Add smart event notifications and we have the autonomous danger-prevention system, that is more precise and biased-free compared to human eyes.

-Want to know how AI and Computer Vision systems work?
-Check out our in-depth article about the back-bone of these technologies.
-We are always eager to share our best practices and wide open to learn something new, so if you have any questions or ideas – feel free to write to us.
+If you want to delve into AI and Computer Vision, you can check out our in-depth article that explains how neural network works.
+We are always eager to share our best practices and wide open to learn something new, so if you have any questions or ideas — feel free to write to us.
 Let’s develop the world together!